CVarisco/domicilioBoilerplate/README.md

 ## Deploy

-The site is developed with some specific https://netlify.com apis.
-And if you want to add analytics just put it in your netlify admin panel
+The site is developed with some specific https://netlify.com apis (Form API) And if you want to add analytics just put it in your netlify admin panel

 ## CLI Commands